TravelByRocket/synodic-co/_posts/2022-04-08-forest-directories.md

 - [Complete List of American National Forests](https://www.treehugger.com/complete-list-of-american-national-forests-1343075) on Treehugger
 - [List of national forests of the United States - Wikipedia](https://en.wikipedia.org/wiki/List_of_national_forests_of_the_United_States)

-I then created a text file with all of the raw data, looking like the content below in `List of States and Forests.txt`.
+I then created a text file with all the raw data, looking like the content below in `List of States and Forests.txt`.
 ```markdown
 **Alabama**
 National Forests in Alabama